top of page

 Do you accept insurance?

-We currently do not accept insurance.
+We currently do not accept private insurance.
 However, participants are welcome to submit for insurance reimbursement independently.
 I can provide a superbill with my NPI, which may help with insurance reimbursement.
 Please check with your insurance provider before starting services if you rely on this funding.

 Who do you work with?